khalidbadawi334-pixel/Eventure/README.md

 **Amazon SNS** (Simple Notification Service) is the reminder system, sending timely notifications to attendees before events start, so nobody misses out.

-**Amazon CloudWatch** is the eyes and ears of TagLens, monitoring activity, logging events, and helping troubleshoot any issues to keep everything running smoothly.
+**Amazon CloudWatch** is the eyes and ears of Eventure, monitoring activity, logging events, and helping troubleshoot any issues to keep everything running smoothly.

 Together, these AWS services create a robust, flexible, and human-friendly platform that lets you focus on creating memorable events while the technology takes care of the rest.